What are “wants”? What are “needs”?

 - I wish could win the lottery! (so I can pay my bills and take a vacation)

-- I want a nice hot cup of coffee each morning
+- My teacher wants a nice hot cup of coffee each morning.

 [hint: the last one’s a trap] 😉